Glossary of terms

 A platform that enables participants to simultaneously obtain streamed prices from several liquidity providers/pools and bring them into one location.
 Computer algorithms allow customisation of the price streams for both the liquidity provider and the receiving counterparty meaning a trader can view order prices at different exchanges simultaneously.

-A process in which crypto-holders lend assets to a decentralised exchange in return for rewards.
-These rewards commonly stem from trading fees that are accrued from traders swapping tokens.
+A process in which crypto-holders lend assets to a decentralised exchange (through liquidity pools) in return for rewards.
+These rewards include both a share in trading fees earned by the protocol and additional cryptocurrency or tokens.

 A pools of tokens locked in smart contracts that provide liquidity in decentralised exchanges in an attempt to lessen the problems caused by the illiquidity typical of such systems.

 A method of trading assets using funds provided by a third party.
 When compared to regular trading accounts, margin accounts allow traders to access greater sums of capital, allowing them to leverage their positions.